faucetsdn/udmi/docs/tools/validator.md

   and not the `udmi_state` topic or any others

 **Missing messages** _or_ **messages not appearing in validator output**
-- Ensure the cloud functions are running with a service account with [sufficient permissions](../cloud/gcp/cloud_setup.md)
 - Ensure subscribing to the right topic